mr-sonalia/AI-CT-Segmentation/README.md

-# AI-Powered CT Segmentation & Automation
+# AI-Powered CT Segmentation & Segmentation Automation

-The goal of this project is to generate CT segmentation through MONAI and PyTorch, and automate the generation process in a DICOM SCP.
+The goal of this project is to generate segmentation masks for full-body CT scans through MONAI and PyTorch and automate the generation process using Python scripts in a DICOM SCP.

+Project features:

+-   AI-generated whole-body CT Segmentation mask.
+-   Organ volume computation.
+-   Automation of the segmentation process using Python and a DICOM SCP server.

 Access the CT Segmentation notebook from [here](/src/notebooks/segmentation-model.ipynb).